SvLowman/tagtrace/client/README.md

 **_TagTrace_ is a tool for creative management of your image collection with help of tags (_topical association grammas_).**

 Watching digital images, we are usually tied to the structure of the folders they contain them. _TagTrace_ helps you to compile your own image collection online, tag the images and then click through them, being independent from rigid folder structures.
-Your tags you can follow like traces leading through your image collection.
+You can follow your tags like traces leading through your image collection.
 Each image thus becomes a topical node point, looking at them one after another becomes like strolling through a rhizome-like mesh of associative cross references.

 I developed _TagTrace_ as capstone project during my web development bootcamp at _neue fische_ in Cologne.